 Do you think you could feel comfortable being yourself, regardless of how your house looks?

 If not, I challenge you to see whether you’re holding a moral standard to cleanliness.
 Have you been taught as a child to be ashamed of mess?
 Do you think of yourself less when your house isn’t clean?
+Have family members in your past held cleanliness next to Godliness a little too much?

 The cleanliness of your house is not a moral standard.
 You are a wonderful, valued, and loved person regardless of how your house looks right now.
 You are not a failure if your house isn’t sparkling.
 All you are is a human who lives in a house.
 Whether you clean your house right now or not, you will remain the same.